vlifesystems/rulehunter.com/content/docs/examples/breast_cancer_diagnosis.md

   arithmetic: true

 aggregators:
-  # Matthews correlation coefficient for correct 'malignant' diagnosis
+  # Matthews correlation coefficient for correct 'malignant' diagnosis.
+  # This is used to indicate how accurate the prediction is.
   - name: "mccIsMalignant"
     kind: "mcc"
     arg: "diagnosis == \"M\""